Roofstock Review 2023: Everything You Need To Know

 5. Make an Offer

 It will cost you nothing to submit an offer on a property.
 However, if your offer is accepted, Roofstock charges a marketplace fee of $500 or 0.5% of the contract price, whichever is higher, to your credit card.
-You’ll also pay a $1,500 earnest-money deposit, which is credited toward your down payment or closing costs at closing.
+You’ll also pay an earnest-money deposit, which is credited toward your down payment or closing costs at closing.